 The Winter season offers us the greatest challenges for Staying Healthy.
 The cold and damp climate is often the hardest on our body, along with the shorter days and less sunshine to give us energy and vitality (not to mention vitamin D).
 So, Staying Healthy in Winter is an Inside Job, with nourishing and warming foods, lots of stretching and indoor exercises, more sleep and emotional enrichment with the love of family and friends, visiting and sharing by the fireside.
 Here are my 10 tips for boosting your immunity to prevent and treat such seasonal ills as the flu and the common cold.
 However this dark cycle of the year can also be a time of creativity and inner growth.

-- Increase the Relaxation in your Life.
+IV.
+Increase the Relaxation in your Life.
 Learn some relaxation exercises or practice yoga, Tai chi, Qigong, or Pilates exercises.
 These gentle practices can be done almost anywhere, regardless of the weather.
 If exercise relaxes you swimming in an indoor pool is good winter option and, of course, there’s always the gym!

 VI.
-Essential Nutrients are, you guessed it, essential so be sure you’re getting enough Essential Nutrients.
+Essential Nutrients are, you guessed it, essential so be sure you’re getting enough.
 You also need some nutrient enhancement to protect you from the stresses of cold, wind, dampness, and the decrease in sunlight.
 [This is the reason cod liver oil, containing vitamins A, D, and good fatty acids, was a staple in healthy families in the 19th century.]
 The antioxidants are important, especially vitamins A, E, and C. Nutrients that address stress include the B complex vitamins (with B5 and B12), as well as the range of “smart supplements” now available such as alpha lipoic acid, phosphatidyl serine, and others.

 Make sure you get enough friendly fats and oils – the essential fatty acids you all need to operate the nervous system, rebuild and protect your cells, and assure good brain function.
 Remember that these fats do not make us fat – in fact, you’re more likely to gain weight if you don’t have them, because the lack may increase your food cravings.